rbind/blog.jemu.name/content/about.md

 ## Support

-If, for whatever reason, you feel like you would like to by me a coffee, here are your options:
+If, for whatever reason, you feel like you would like to buy me a coffee, here are your options:

 - [PayPal.me](https://www.paypal.me/jemus42) (one-time)
 - (that's about it)